-The BTECH GMRS-V1 features a keypad lock that locks out all keys except for the three side keys.
+The BTECH GMRS-V2 features a keypad lock that locks out all keys except for the three side keys.

-To enable or disable the keypad lock, press and hold the #re key for about two seconds.
+To enable or disable the keypad lock, press and hold the $\#^{\bullet}$ key for about two seconds.
+This key will also select High or Low TX power on a quick press.

-Star Key
+Star Kev

-A short momentary press of the key enables the reverse function.
+A short momentary press of the key enables the reverse function (switching the receive and transmit frequencies on repeater operation).
+An "R" will appear at the top of the display.